 Endangered & Threatened Species

 Extinctions can occur naturally, but the current rate of extinction is alarmingly higher than the natural or background rate of the past.
 Many factors can influence this higher rate of loss; one major factor is habitat loss.
 Other factors can include invasive and non-native organisms, environmental pollution, and the spread of diseases.
 An endangered species is a species that is at risk of extinction, a process through which organisms or a group of organisms cease to exist, or extirpation, the removal of a species in an area.
-A threatened species is

 In the United States, as of 2025, over 1,600 species are listed as threatened or endangered.

-Below, we have included the species that are found in Colorado that are designated as state special concern, endangered by state or federally, or threatened by state or federally.
+Below, we have included the species that are found in Colorado that are designated as state special concern, endangered by the state or federally, or threatened by the state or federally.
 This list is subject to change.

 Fish